walshs33/sweng2018group/README.md

 To run server: python manage.py runserver

 # ToDo
-Registration - PGP key generation and field for what group user is in
+High - Registration - PGP key generation and field for what group user is in

-Admin must approve of registrations
+Mid - Admin must approve of registrations

-Change password - key passphrase must also be changed, key does not have to be revoked
+Low - Change password - key passphrase must also be changed, key does not have to be revoked

-Login system for Principal Investigator, Head of School, Faculty Office, HR		(mostly there using Django auth system)
+DONE - Login system for Principal Investigator, Head of School, Faculty Office, HR		(mostly there using Django auth system)

-Admin (for handover, they authenticate accounts etc)	(functionality should be added to admin panel it's at /admin/ )
+Mid - Admin (for handover, they authenticate accounts etc)	(functionality should be added to admin panel it's at /admin/ )

-Form:
+High - Form:

 	Stores data, this needs to be encrypted

 	Needs to be able to identify relevant parties and notify them

-Sign off page (for Head of School, Faculty Office, HR)
+High - Sign off page (for Head of School, Faculty Office, HR)

-Email Notifications
+Low - Email Notifications

-Excel Spreadsheet
+Low - Excel Spreadsheet